1Jajen1/propCheck/README.md

 ```kotlin
 val stringArb: Arbitrary<String> = defArbitrary<String>()
 ```
-> Be carful with using this function, it will throw you try to get an unsupported type.
+> Be careful with using this function, it will throw you try to get an unsupported type.

 #### `shrinkList<A>(shrinkA: (A) -> Sequence<A>): (List<A>) -> Sequence<List<A>>`

 ShrinkList will shrink a list in a few different ways: By removing elements, by shrinking its content using the supplied function `shrinkA` and recursively on the results of the former methods.
-> This function is very useful if you can conert your datatype to a list and back.
+> This function is very useful if you can convert your datatype to a list and back easily.

 #### `shrinkMap`

 Shrinkmap takes a function from an `A` to a `B` and an `Arbitrary<B>` and returns a shrinking function `(A) -> Sequence<B>`.
-This is especially useful if your type `A` has an almost isomorphic type `B` that already has a shrinking instance defined.
+This is especially useful if your type `A` has an almost isomorphic type `B` that already has a `Arbitrary` instance defined.
-> fromTup is implemented using this
+> fromTup and many more shrinking functions are implemented using this

-> For arrow-optics users: There is an overload of shrinkMap which can take an ISO<A, B> instead of two functions instead.
+> For arrow-optics users: There is an overload of shrinkMap which can take an ISO<A, B> instead of two functions.

 #### `shrinkByte`, `shrinkInt`, `shrinkLong`

-Functions that proved shrinking functions for the types `Byte`, `Int` and `Long`
+Functions that provide shrinking functions for the types `Byte`, `Int` and `Long`

 #### `shrinkFloat`, `shrinkDouble`

-Functions that proved shrinking functions for the types `Float` and `Double`
+Functions that provide shrinking functions for the types `Float` and `Double`

+#### `shrinkChar`

+Function that shrinks `Char`s.

 ---